This Dark Chocolate Tart is an elegant dessert that is so easy to make. A simple cookie crust with a rich chocolate ganache filling.

 - You can use any kind of cookie crumbs to make the base (graham cracker, digestive, Oreo, etc).

-- I use Callebaut dark chocolate because it’s easily available to me, but any good quality dark chocolate will do.
+- I use Callebaut dark chocolate because it’s easily available to me, but any good quality couverture dark or semi-sweet chocolate will do.
+Do not use Bakers chocolate.

 - Slice with a hot, clean knife for cleanest results.
-Run it under hot water for a few seconds, dry, then cut — do this between each cut.
+Run the knife under hot water for a few seconds, dry, then cut — do this between each cut.

 - 1 1/2 cups cookie crumbs (sugar cookie, graham cracker, digestive, etc.)*